 Microsoft Office 365 allows you to share an Excel file with multiple users and make the most of more advanced collaboration features than in previous versions.
 The “Share Workbook” feature was upgraded to Co-Authoring in Excel.
 The aim was to overcome limitations such as editing using Excel for the web.
 However, you might want to continue working privately on a previously shared Excel.
 Is it possible to turn off sharing features in Excel?
 Luckily, you can - using various methods too.

-In this post, you’ll learn how to stop sharing Excel files quickly and easily.
+In this guide, you’ll learn how to stop sharing Excel files quickly and easily.
 First, you’ll learn how to remove access for all users on a local network in Windows 10, followed by two different online methods.
 Since Office 365 includes Excel for the web and a desktop app, this final method will show you how to unshare your Excel workbook on any web browser device.

 How to Unshare an Excel File?